 Additionally, this bolognese sauce recipe is easy to double or triple so you can make extra ahead of time and freeze it for later use.

-How to Make Healthy Bolognese Sauce
+How to Make This Hearty Bolognese Sauce

-How to Serve This Whole30 Bolognese Sauce
+How to Serve This Delicious Bolognese Sauce

 Meanwhile, you can purchase pre-spiralized veggie noodles to save some time which will be a bit more expensive, or you can just use a spiralizer to make your own which is actually super easy to do and it guarantees a fresher “noodle.”